Mr. Baseball: Fan culture in Nagoya

 Since 2011, an American fan dressed as Jack Elliot has garnered media attention for his enthusiastic support of the Chunichi Dragons, especially their minor-league affiliate, which plays in the old Nagoya Stadium — the setting of the film.

 Home media

-MCA Universal Home Video released Mr. Baseball on VHS in March, 1993.
-It was later reissued in 1997.
+MCA Universal Home Video released Mr. Baseball on VHS and LaserDisc in March 1993.
+It was first released on DVD by Goodtimes Home Video in April 1999 and later reissued by Universal in July 2017.
+Universal later released the film on Blu-ray in June 2019.

 By professional players

 Mr. Baseball has found a niche audience in foreign professional baseball players who join a Japanese team.
 They use the film to prepare themselves for what they are about to experience.

-According to baseball players interviewed by The New York Times in 2022, the film still accurately portrays the pecularities of Japanese baseball.
+According to baseball players interviewed by The New York Times in 2022, the film still accurately portrays the differences between American and Japanese baseball.